 Remember that appliances and outdoor grills can vary in heat.
 Use a meat thermometer to check for safe cooking and doneness of pork.

 Cooked muscle meats can be pink even when the meat has reached a safe internal temperature.
-If fresh pork has reached 145 °F throughout, and is given a 4 minute rest, even though it may still be pink in the center, it will be safe.
+If fresh pork has reached 145 °F throughout and is given a 4-minute rest, even though it may still be pink in the center, it will be safe.
 The pink color can be due to the cooking method or added ingredients.
 For approximate cooking times of pork, refer to Table 2.

-Microwaving: When microwaving unequal sizes of pork, arrange in a dish or on a rack so thick parts are toward the outside of dish and thin parts are in the center, and cook on medium-high or medium power.
+Microwaving: When microwaving unequal sizes of pork, arrange in a dish or on a rack so thick parts are toward the outside of the dish and thin parts are in the center, and cook on medium-high or medium power.
 Place a roast in an oven-cooking bag or in a covered pot.
 Refer to the manufacturer’s directions that accompany the microwave oven for suggested cooking times.
-Use a microwave-safe thermometer inserted before cooking, or remove meat from microwave and use a digital meat thermometer, to test for doneness in several places to be sure correct temperatures have been reached.
+Use a microwave-safe thermometer inserted before cooking, or remove meat from the microwave and use a digital meat thermometer to test for doneness in several places to be sure correct temperatures have been reached.

 Basic Tips: Wash hands with soap and water before serving or eating food.
 Serve cooked products on clean plates with clean utensils and clean hands.
 Never put cooked foods on a dish that has held raw pork unless the dish is washed with soap and hot water.
 Hold hot foods above 140 °F and cold foods below 40 °F. Never leave foods, raw or cooked, at room temperature longer than two hours.
 On a hot day with temperatures at 90 °F or warmer, this decreases to one hour.

 Basic Tips: Always use clean utensils and storage containers for safe storage.
 Divide large amounts of leftovers into small, shallow containers for quick cooling in the refrigerator; avoid placing large pots of stew or gravy in the refrigerator to cool since it will likely take until the next day for this amount of food to cool.
-For foods like ham, carve the remaining meat off the bone and store in small shallow containers in the refrigerator and use within three to four days.
-For frozen storage, wrap meat in heavy foil, freezer wrap or place in freezer container.
+For foods like ham, carve the remaining meat off the bone and store in small shallow containers in the refrigerator, and use within three to four days.
+For frozen storage, wrap meat in heavy foil, freezer wrap, or place in a freezer container.
 For optimum taste, use meat within two to three months.
 When reheating leftovers, make sure that they have been cooked to 165 °F. If you may have kept the food refrigerated for too long, throw it out.
 Never taste food that looks or smells strange to see if you can still use it.

 Table 1.
 Safe Handling of Pork in Cold Storage